 Why can’t I stand up – get away?
 I have no power over my limbs.
 I sigh, try to look cool, in control, and stare at the bits of soulless plastic bodies behind her in the shop front.
 I ask, “How long is this pointless conversation going to go on for?”

 She laughs: the table and tent shake with the force of it.
 Her voice continues – but from inside me.
 “There will be no end.
 You played with fire, and guess what – you’re burning!
 Yes … feel me.
 I’m in you for ever more.
-You have strength left to resist me.
+You have no strength left to resist me.
 Prepare yourself for an eternity of agonised torment right down to the very depths of your soul and the desperate yearning for your final release – which will never come.
 Hope can be so … so merciless.”

 She smiles again.
 “You’ve learned enough to know I cannot damn a single soul, so it’s always my pleasure to enjoy one that has damned itself.”